podgorskiy/StyleGAN_Blobless/README.md

 pip install -r requirements.txt
 ```

-First, you need to download model (karras2019stylegan-ffhq-1024x1024.pkl), or take your pretrainied model and put it in the root
+First, you will need to download model (karras2019stylegan-ffhq-1024x1024.pkl), or take your pretrainied model and put it in the root of the clonned repository.

-Then, you need to convert tensorflow model to pytorch one:
+Then, you will need to convert tensorflow model to pytorch one:
 ```python
 python convertor.py
 ```